What’s a Hot Water Tempering Valve?

 Tempering valves are found on all types of hot water systems and are defined by their cap colour:

 You won’t have to worry about the colour of your tempering valve cap.
-Leave that up to your Mr Emergency plumber!
-We adhere to the Plumbing Code of Australia and will ensure your hot water system has the appropriate valve installed.
+Leave that up to your Mr Emergency plumber.
+We adhere to the Plumbing Code of Australia and will ensure your hot water system has the appropriate tempering valve installed.

 Our customers can always rely on local Mr Emergency plumbers for a professional hot water service.
 We have plumbers on call 24 hours a day, which means you can enjoy after hours attendance if necessary.

-When you contact Mr Emergency you can always anticipate a tailor made service.
+When you contact Mr Emergency you can always anticipate a tailor-made service.
 Customer satisfaction is the number one priority.
-That’s why we also provide $0 deposit interest free payment plans** for additional peace of mind.
+That’s why we also provide finance options** payment plans for eligible customers.